 Q: What bookkeeping records should I keep and for how long?

 A: Keep all receipts, invoices, bank statements, and payroll records for at least 3 years after the return due date.
 If you have employees, keep payroll records for 4 years.
-If you've had property transactions or claimed depreciation, keep those records for as long as you own the property plus 3 years.
+If you've claimed depreciation or had property transactions, keep those records for as long as you own the property plus 3 years.
 When in doubt, keep it — storage is cheap, audits are not.

 Q: What's the fastest way to catch up on months of missed bookkeeping?

-A: Download all bank and credit card statements for the missed period.
-Work backward from most recent to oldest.
-Categorize transactions in batches by type (all vendor X payments together, all subscription charges together).
-If you're more than 6 months behind, consider paying a professional bookkeeper for a one-time catch-up engagement — the cost is typically $200–$600 and is far less than what you'll pay your CPA to do it at tax time.
+A: Download all bank and credit card statements for the missed period and work backward from most recent to oldest.
+Categorize transactions in batches by type.
+If you're more than 6 months behind, consider a professional bookkeeper for a one-time catch-up engagement — typically $200–$600, far less than what your CPA charges to do it at tax time.

 Behind on Your Books?
 Don't Wait Until Tax Season.